 All participants are required to read a few chapters–especially “A Novel of your Own”, part 1 and 2.
 It’s a book to be dipped into.
 Also read, “What is a Novel” and “The Circle of the Novel”.
 We should get some good discussions going that way.

-CREATIVE NON-FICTION & MEMOIR–EDWARD HUMES & ALEX SHOUMATOFF
+MEMOIR AND CREATIVE NON-FICTION, BIOGRAPHY–EDWARD HUMES & ALEX SHOUMATOFF

 ALEX SHOUMATOFF – MEMOIR